hr0nix/ml-notes/rejection-sampling-finetuning.md

 ## General setting

-One can consider a more general setting, where rewards can be arbitrary, and we train on trajectories with rewards exceeding some threshold $T$.
+One can consider a more general, but still sparse, setting, where terminal rewards can be arbitrary, and we train on trajectories with rewards exceeding some threshold $T$.
 In this setting policy improvement no longer holds, and it's quite easy to build a counterexample even for the bandit case.

 Let's consider a bandit with two actions, $a_1$ and $a_2$.
 Let $a_1$ always result in $0.1$ reward, so $Q(a_1)=0.1$.
 Let $a_2$ yield $-1$ reward in $\frac{1}{2}$ of all cases, and $+1$ otherwise.
 Therefore $Q(a_2)=0$.